scottcrossen/proxy-server/README.md

 This project is a simple proxy server designed to handle requests built with the standard specifications of the system.
 A docker-build system is included for cross-platform development and isolation.
 It also faciliates the rebuilding process whenever a change is made to source files.

-Many of the files contained in this repository also fulfill some of the requirements for the BYU course titled CS 324.
 It is written and maintained by Scott Leland Crossen.

 ### Select Files